zephyrproject-rtos/zephyr/doc/guides/pm/system.rst

-The power management subsystem allows different Zephyr components and applications to set constraints on various power states preventing the system from transitiioning into these states.
-This can be used by devices when executing tasks in background to avoid the system to go to a specific state where it would lose context.
+The power management subsystem allows different Zephyr components and applications to set constraints on various power states preventing the system from transitioning into these states.
+This can be used by devices when executing tasks in background to prevent the system from going to a specific state where it would lose context.
 Constraints can be set using the :c:func:`pm_constraint_set`, released using :c:func:`pm_constraint_release` and checked using the :c:func:`pm_constraint_get`.

 Power Management Policies
 =========================